bssw-tutorial/bssw-tutorial.github.io/2021-11-15-sc/handson-m08-testing.md

 particularly if more traditional approches have been used in the past.

-CMake is a system for build automation, testing, packaging and installation of software by using platform and a compiler-independent configuration files.
+CMake is a system for build automation, testing, packaging and installation of software by using platform and compiler-independent configuration files.
 CMake is not a build system, but generates build files for an actual build system, such as Make.
 It enables cross-platform compatibility, external library detection, code generation, configurable options, and more.
 CMake can be used on projects of any size in order to employ best practice tools for